tango-crypto/tangocrypto-js/README.md

 ```

 ## Error Handling
-The errors throws by this lib are `TangocryptoError` instances with the same structure you get from the API.
+The errors throws by this sdk are instances of `TangocryptoError` with the same structure you get from the API.
 ```js
 {
     "status_code": 404,